There are so many fantastic places to camp on the east coast that you could go camping every weekend and not run out of destinations.

 My camping trips are usually in North Carolina or Tennessee so when I asked other travel bloggers for their recommendations on camping along the east coast, I was super excited with all the fun responses!

 I’ve put a lot of these camping spots on my bucket list and I hope that you’ll find a few to add to your own as well.
+Don’t forget all of your tent camping essentials when packing!

 Acadia National Park (ME)